ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 26. Enter `dbo`.

  The command line window will prompt you to enter your Username and Password.
-Refer the instructions from the [START HERE](START_HERE.md).

 27. Enter Your UserName & Password that you created earlier using the [START HERE](START_HERE.md) Instructions.